iamnike07/AI-Finance/README.md

 ## 🎯 Overview

-Binance is an end-to-end AI finance platform that lets you **upload SEC 10-K filings**, automatically **extract key financial KPIs**, and **chat with an AI analyst** that has deep context on your documents — plus access to **real-time stock prices and breaking news** via Finnhub.
+Finletics is an end-to-end AI finance platform that lets you **upload SEC 10-K filings**, automatically **extract key financial KPIs**, and **chat with an AI analyst** that has deep context on your documents — plus access to **real-time stock prices and breaking news** via Finnhub.

 ### ✨ Key Features